markosjal/AirScan/README.md

 Installing this software:
 Copy all files in webroot to the web root of your web server. rename htaccess .htaccess rename the appropriate binary file to s400w,.
 Binaries included for Raspberry Pi 2/3 , x86_32, and x86_64.
-You could also compile a binary for OSX more than lkely.
+You could also compile a binary for OSX or other architecture more than likely.
-Check config.inc.php to ensure the settings maa2enmodtch your needs and installation.
+Check config.inc.php to ensure the settings match your needs and installation.
-Install the lines in config/apache2.conf to your apache2.conf for any PAM users create ~/Pictures/scans run a2enmod dir (you may need to run this with sudo) run a2enmod rewrite (you may need to run this with sudo) reboot the host machine
+Install the lines in config/apache2.conf to your apache2.conf install the config/uscan.service to /etc/avahi/service
+for any PAM authenticated users create ~/Pictures/scans in the users home folder run a2enmod dir (you may need to run this with sudo) run a2enmod rewrite (you may need to run this with sudo) reboot the host machine